Cannabis and Back Pain

 Recently, the first prescription drug to contain CBD has hit the market: it is called Epidiolex and is used for treating some forms of epilepsy.

 Firstly, the way in which you ingest marijuana is going to have a bit of an impact on the side effects you could experience.
-An obvious example would be to compare smoking it against consuming edible variations.
+An obvious example would be to compare smoking against consuming edible variations.

 Smoking marijuana is likely to have many of the same potential side effects as regular smoking and could have negative impacts on breathing conditions.

-The effects are going to be slower when ingested orally versus inhaling it, which is something to keep in mind when taking marijuana for your pain.
+The side effects are going to be slower when ingested orally versus inhaling it, which is something to keep in mind when taking marijuana for your pain.
 If you wish to inhale it but do not want to be exposed to the health risks of smoking, using a vaporizer might be a viable alternative.

-The short-term side effects of cannabis include:
+The short-term side effects of medical marijuana include: